Flower Of An Hour, Bladder Hibiscus, Venice, Venus Mallow

 Hibiscus trionum L. is the correct and accepted scientific name for this species of Hibiscus.
 Both the genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 420 species in the Hibiscus genus (as of when Last updated this page on 3-20-21).
+Plants of the World Online by Kew lists 420 species in the Hibiscus genus (as of 5-14-21 when this page was last updated).
 It is a member of the plant family Malvaceae with 250 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.